PolyhedraZK/nbnet/README.md

-  dev                       Manage development clusters on a local host ddev                      Manage development clusters on various distributed hosts deposit                   Manage deposit operations new-mnemonic              Create a 24-words bip39 mnemonic gen-zsh-completions, -z   Generate the cmdline completion script for zsh gen-bash-completions, -b  Generate the cmdline completion script for bash
+  dev                       Manage development clusters on a local host ddev                      Manage development clusters on various distributed hosts deposit                   Manage deposit operations validator-exit            Exit an existing validator from the beacon chain new-mnemonic              Create a 24-words bip39 mnemonic gen-zsh-completions, -z   Generate the cmdline completion script for zsh gen-bash-completions, -b  Generate the cmdline completion script for bash